metavige/NebulaSdkDoc/en/dotnet/Nebula.Web.Mvc4.md

 Nebula.Web.Mvc4
 ================

-Asp.Net MVC 3.0 之後，有針對 IoC 機制提供了一個 `DependencyResolver` 的方式，來產生 `Controller` 的 Instance，所以在 Asp.Net MVC 3.0/4.0 的作法，與 Asp.Net MVC 2.0 的方式有所區隔。
+Asp.Net MVC 3.0 and later version provides a `DependencyResolver` method on IoC technique, which is used to create an instance of `Controller`.
+Hence there is a development difference between Asp.Net MVC 3.0/4.0.

 ## Install
 ----------------